JEK58/bausenberg-check-in/README.md

 #### Home

-- [ ] Store checkinId in local storage for 12 hours
+- [ ] Store checkInId in local storage for 12 hours

 #### Admin